eniewold/unchain-readthedocs/docs/source/exchange/binance.rst

 * The Binance API does not allow a large number of requests per minute; synchronization will take longer when all trading pairs are synchronized.
 * Our synchronization component detects if no changes are available and will finish quickly.
 * :doc:`rebalance` is active and executed at the end of the synchronization cycle to ensure correct asset balances.
+* Do not combine the automatic synchronization through API with CSV file import; use one or the other.

 ==========================